 Instant foods industry is one of the sunrise industries that has come up well in India in the recent past.
-Essentially meant for middle and upper-middle class urban consumers, instant foods are a product line that offers considerable potential for growth.
+Essentially meant for middle and upper-middle class urban

 The business environment in which the instant foods industry exists at present could be explained in terms of the opportunities and threats operating currently.
 Opportunities are supported by factors like;